How to Use Social Media to Build Your Email List

 You can also collect more specific information if it’s related to the campaign.
 Bear in mind that the more information you ask for, the more there is people who will deny you access and thus not participate in the campaign.
 Always ask yourself: “If this data will cost me contacts would I still want it?”

 Another way to get the information that you can later use for segmentation is just simply ask the users.
-Add the questions you want to be answered to the campaign signup process and you are done.
+Add the questions to the campaign signup process, and you will get the answers you need.
 This method will get you data that is not on Facebook.

 As a result, we got more than 15,000 people to like our client’s page, and we added 11,000 new email addresses to the database that is our client’s main sales tool.